MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code.md

  -   **TARGET**

-        This folder will be used to store the application object text file(s) from [!INCLUDE[navnowlong](includes/navnowlong_md.md)].
+        This folder will be used to store the application object text file(s) from [!INCLUDE[nav2018_md](includes/nav2018_md.md)].

  -   **RESULT**

         This folder will be used to store the application object text file(s) that are the result of the application merge.
 It will also contain zero or more .CONFLICT files that describe conflicting code.

-2. Export all application objects from the original version, such as the original [!INCLUDE[nav7long](includes/nav7long_md.md)] database.
+2. Export all application objects from the original version of the old database, such as the original [!INCLUDE[nav2017](includes/nav2017.md)] database.
 Do not export system tables, which have the IDs in the 2000000000 range.
 Name the file **OldBaseVersion.txt**, and then save the file in the **ORIGINAL** folder that you created earlier.

     For example, start the Dynamics NAV Development Shell version that matches the database version, and run the **Export-NAVApplicationObject** function as follows:

     ```
-    Export-NAVApplicationObject –DatabaseServer MyServer –DatabaseName "Demo Database NAV (9-0)" –Path C:\Upgrade\ORIGINAL\OldBaseVersion.txt -Filter 'Id=1..1999999999'
+    Export-NAVApplicationObject –DatabaseServer MyServer –DatabaseName "Demo Database NAV (10-0)" –Path C:\Upgrade\ORIGINAL\OldBaseVersion.txt -Filter 'Id=1..1999999999'
     ```

-3. Export all application objects, except system tables, from the modified version, such as the customer's customized [!INCLUDE[nav7long](includes/nav7long_md.md)] database.
+3. Export all application objects, except system tables, from the old modified version, such as the customer's customized [!INCLUDE[nav2017](includes/nav2017.md)] database.
 Name the file **OldCustomVersion.txt**, and then save the file in the **MODIFIED*** folder that you created earlier.

     For example, if the customer's database is called *MyCustomerNAV2016Database*, you can run the following command:
     ```
-    Export-NAVApplicationObject –DatabaseServer MyServer –DatabaseName "MyCustomerNAV2016Database" –Path C:\Upgrade\MODIFIED\OldCUSTOMVersion.txt -Filter 'Id=1..1999999999'
+    Export-NAVApplicationObject –DatabaseServer MyServer –DatabaseName "MyCustomerNAV2017Database" –Path C:\Upgrade\MODIFIED\OldCUSTOMVersion.txt -Filter 'Id=1..1999999999'
     ```

     > [!TIP]